 Bottom line?
 Grammarly has wholly revamped its plagiarism checkers — and is now able to perform highly reliable plagiarism checks on your content (or your students ?).

-On another note, I recommend reading my article on getting away with plagiarism to find ways you can copy and paste content without plagiarizing.
+On another note, I recommend reading my article on getting away with plagiarism to find ways you can how to plagiarize without getting caught.

 Wait!
 Are there any other alternatives?